Fmrhj/genetic-algorithm/README.md

 ### Steps in GA

 1. **Initialization**: initialize a population of *individuals* or candidate solutions to the problem.
-This initialization can be done by means of random selection.
+This initialization can be done by means of random sampling.
+Each individual is defined by an encoding which we call *genes*.
-2. **Selection**: calculate the best candidates based on a fitness function we want to optimize.
-We select the best `j` *parents* to combine.
-This parameter is arbitrary.
+2. **Selection**: calculate the best candidates based on a defined *fitness* function we want to optimize.
+We select the best `j` *parents* which will be combined.
+The parameter `j` is arbitrary.
-3. **Crossover**: we combine the parents of last step to produce an *offspring*.
+3. **Crossover**: we combine the genes of the parents to produce an *offspring*.
 These are `s` new individuals in our population.
 4. **Mutation**: Add *randomness* to the generated offspring.
+We can add e.g. a Gausian noise to one of the genes of the offspring for each individual.
 5. **Replacement**: Select the `l` fittest individuals of the population to evaluate on the next epoch.

 We repeat these evolution steps for certain amount of epochs or until an exit condition is met.